asafeliasim/weather-app-asaf-eliasim-17-02-21/README.md

 # Extras
 There are two Switch toggle buttons-
 1. Enable to change the web theme color.
+The theme color change by time (dark between 18:00 to 6:00 , light 6:00 to 18:00)

 ![](/image/darkTheme.PNG)